Here Are 7 Factors That Can Affect Your Mortgage Rate

 So there you have them, seven factors that can influence your mortgage interest rate.
 Granted, these are not the only factors that come into play during the pricing process.
 But they are some of the most influential.

 The bottom line is that it pays (literally) to shop around.
-Get quotes from different lenders, and ask them why you are being offering a certain rate.
+Get quotes from different lenders, and ask them why you are being offered a certain rate.
 Ask what you can do to secure a lower rate on your loan, such as paying discount points.
 A reputable lender will take the time to sit down with you and explain your options.

 Brandon Cornett